Introduction

 This may be followed by an induction type introduction by the mediator in which the process is explained to the parties.
 The parties will then be free to open if they wish.

-Depending upon the platform used and the desire of the parties, private sessions may be conducted either “online” in individual rooms or “off-line” by telephone, email, using any “chat” function on the platform or other secure means of communication with parties logging back in as and when necessary.
-It is critically important that prior arrangements be made with the mediator before a party goes off-line.
+Depending upon the platform used and the desire of the parties, private sessions may be conducted either “online” in virtual breakout rooms and/or by using any “chat” function available on the relevant platform or “off-line” by telephone, email, or other secure means of communication, or a combination of both.
+Participants may leave the virtual mediation and return when necessary.

-(c) Anthony Lo Surdo SC, 2020
+(c) Anthony Lo Surdo SC, 2024